 In same cases facing and dealing with what needs healing might prove too difficult and as Carl Jung once said, “People will do anything, no matter how absurd, to avoid facing their own souls.”

-And when we haven’t been able to make sense of their childhood, it may result in the wearing of various masks that allow us to appear that we’re on top of things and coping.
+And if they also have not been able to make sense of their childhood, it may result in the wearing of various masks that allows them to appear that they’re on top of things and coping.
 But eventually it usually all catches up on us, either physically or emotionally.
 But how this manifests can differ from person to person.

 Sadly, it is often the sensitive ones that try to look like they’re coping, who try to put on a brave face and we who may actually look okay most of the time.
 But without professional help, trying to make sense of it all can become too much.
 This is particularly evident with men who find sharing their vulnerabilities very hard, especially if they grew up being told to stop crying and to ‘man up’.
 As a result, they too can start feeling like they’re trapped and that there’s just no way out.
 And this is how depression begins to creep in, until things become too much, leading to an eventual paralysis as the body slows down and finds itself unable to cope.
 This is when it becomes too hard to get out of bed and carry on with normal life.